codypiersall/pynng/docs/index.rst

    pigeons.
 A *protocol* is the way that both sides have agreed to communicate with each other (some protocols are ad-hoc, and some are more formal).

-The scalability protols are the basic tools you need to build a distributed system.
+The scalability protocols are the basic tools you need to build a distributed system.
 The following **protocols** are available:

 * **pair** - simple one-to-one communication. (:class:`~pynng.Pair0`,